KobiSaada/Image-Representations-and-Point-Operations/README.md

 # Image-Representations-and-Point-Operations
-Image Processing and Computer Vision Course Assignment 1
+Image Processing and Computer Vision Course Assignment 1:camera: :zap:

 In this assignment the following tasks were implemented using Python and the OpenCV library: